spectrocloud/librarium/docs/docs-content/troubleshooting/cluster-deployment.md

 Error creating: pods <name of pod> is forbidden: violates PodSecurity "baseline:v<k8s version>": non-default capabilities …
 ```

-This can happen when the cluster profile uses Kubernetes 1.25 or later and also includes packs that create Pods requiring elevated privileges .
+This can happen when the cluster profile uses Kubernetes 1.25 or later and also includes packs that create pods requiring elevated privileges .

 ### Debug Steps

-You can change the Pod Security Standards of the namepace where the Pod is being created to address this issue.
+You can change the Pod Security Standards of the namepace where the pod is being created to address this issue.

 1. Log in to [Palette](https://console.spectrocloud.com).

 2. Navigate to the left **Main Menu** and click on **Profiles**.

 3. Select the profile you are trying to deploy the cluster with and choose the layer that represents your pack.
+The name of the Pod that failed to be created should give you a clue about which packs you need to modify.

 4. In the YAML file for that pack, under the `pack` field, add a subfield `namespaceLabels` if it doesn't already exist.

 5. In the `namespaceLabels` field, add a subfield with the name of your namespace as the key and add `pod-security.kubernetes.io/enforce=privileged,pod-security.kubernetes.io/enforce-version=v<k8s_version>` as its value.
 Replace `<k8s_version>` with the version of Kubernetes that runs on your cluster.
    - If a key matching your namespace already exists here, add the labels to the value corresponding to that key.
    - For example, if you the pack creates a namespace called `monitoring`, add the labels to the `monitoring` namespace:
    ```yaml
    pack: